DesignSafe-CI/portal-apps-user-content/README.md

 1. We may request adjustments before we approve a Pull Request.
 2. We will merge approved Pull Requests.
-3. Changes merged will be migrated to [DesignSafe Tools & Apps](https://www.designsafe-ci.org/use-designsafe/tools-applications/).
+3. Changes we merge will be migrated to [DesignSafe Tools & Apps](https://www.designsafe-ci.org/use-designsafe/tools-applications/).

 > [!NOTE]
 > Migration is still manual, so it will not be immediate.